Chris Weatherhead

-Chris Weatherhead is an American film, theater and television actress, writer, director, and producer.
+Christine Anne Weatherhead is an American film, theater and television actress, writer, director, and producer.

-Biography
+Early life

-Born and raised in Los Angeles County, California, Weatherhead trained with Brewster Mason of the Royal Shakespeare Company at UC Irvine and in London, and also in New York with Michael Shurtleff and Warren Robertson.
-She also has trained with the Royal Shakespeare Company in London, the American Rep Theatre (NYC) and American Conservatory Theater in San Francisco.
+Born in Los Angeles County, California, to airline pilot Lee Weatherhead and former actress Gwenn Steelman, Weatherhead suffered early on from stuttering and other speech impediments but, thanks to therapy pursued by her mother, was by age eight singing and dancing in assorted country clubs in and around Los Angeles.
+She later trained with Brewster Mason of the Royal Shakespeare Company at UC Irvine and in London, and at the American Conservatory Theater in San Francisco.
+She has also trained in New York with Michael Shurtleff and Warren Robertson, with the Royal Shakespeare Company in London, and with the American Rep Theatre (NYC).

 Career

 Weatherhead directed, produced and co-wrote the docudrama, "John Laurens' War" a made-for-TV film about a lost hero of the American Revolution.
 She also co-starred, co-wrote and directed a feature film, All For Liberty, which has won nine international film awards, three National Historical Awards [SAR & DAR], and received rave reviews.
 She co-starred for two years in James Lapine's smash Off-Broadway hit, Table Settings, receiving rave reviews from major New York and U.S. media.
 She starred in the feature film Whatever It Takes and guest starred in numerous primetime TV series, such as Dallas, Equal Justice, NBC-TV's Night Court, Our Family Honor, and the ABC series Moonlighting.

 On daytime television, Weatherhead starred for two years on the ABC soap The Edge of Night as the evil Alicia Van Dine.
 She also has played recurring roles in four other daytime series.